 Even so, the existence of Jesus may be confirmed on the basis of the testimony of those who walked and talked with him.

 At least twelve individuals were personal companions of the Lord, and many more followed him during the course of his earthly ministry.
 Paul argues that over five-hundred individuals witnessed his resurrection.
-He “was seen of Cephas, then of the twelve: after that, he was seen of above five hundred brethren at once” (I Cor.
-15:5-6).
+He “was seen of Cephas, then of the twelve: after that, he was seen of above five hundred brethren at once” (1 Cor.
+15.5-6).

-Consider this: many of these witnesses, including all but two of the apostles (viz., John and Judas), were martyred for defending their faith in this Jesus of Nazareth.
-This poses the question: if they knew Jesus was a myth, why would these individuals be willing to die for him?
+Consider this: Many of these witnesses were martyred for defending their faith in this Jesus of Nazareth.
+This poses the question: If they knew Jesus was a myth, why would these individuals be willing to die for him?

 The Early Historians

 Several Jewish and Roman historians and philosophers allude to Jesus in their writings.
-These historians are certainly not considered supporters of the cause of Christ, and many were antagonistic to him.
-Yet, none of them ever denied his existence (see Van Voorst, 15).
+These historians were not supporters of the cause of Christ, and many were antagonistic to him.
+Yet none of them ever denied his existence (see Van Voorst, 15).